 If there’s an action item from the wishlist which you realise is no longer adding value, then re-evaluate and adjust the website accordingly.
 That’s how the website is always being improved.

 The first step of the GDD cycle is clearly the planning stage.
 Here, you need to identify the items with the most impact right now and then plan to implement the top ones in the cycle.
 Some further steps need to be taken here, which include:

-Performance vs Goals: Review the current performance of the website you’ve launched and compare that to the goals.
+• Performance vs Goals: Review the current performance of the website you’ve launched and compare that to the goals.
 This will inform you of any important opportunities.

 To measure those experiments, use tracking software like Hotjar so that you’re able to track the metrics of the relevant wishlist item that has been implemented.